Use Azure WAF geomatch custom rules to enhance network security

 Set-AzApplicationGatewayFirewallPolicy -InputObject $policy

-To minimize potential false positives, include the country code ZZ in the list to capture IP addresses not yet mapped to a country in Azure’s dataset.
+To minimize potential false positives, include the country code ZZ in the list to capture IP addresses not yet mapped to a country or region in Azure’s dataset.
 This technique uses a negate condition for the Geolocation type and a non-negate condition for the URI match.

 Portal example - Application Gateway